 But how do you avoid getting sick when traveling around Mexico?

 If you order a salad at a restaurant, the vegetables may be washed in tap water – you may want to verify that with your waiter.
-Chances are the salad is indeed washed in a solution that kills the bacteria, and as such perfectly safe to eat.
-I have eaten plenty of salads and never got sick off them!
+Chances are the salad is indeed washed in a solution that kills the bacteria and, as such, is perfectly safe to eat.
+I have eaten plenty of salads and never got sick of them!

 One of the most common tips for Mexico is to avoid ice in drinks.
-In theory, whenever you order a drink you should specify ‘no ice’ to your server.
-Honestly though – can you really have a margarita with no ice?
+In theory, whenever you order a drink, you should specify ‘no ice’ to your server.
+Honestly, though – can you really have a margarita with no ice?
 No way!
-In fact, ice is typically made with filtered water and safe.
+In fact, ice is typically made with filtered water and is safe.

 Make sure to read my post How Not To Get Sick In Mexico.